ahlstromcj/seq66/README.md

             within reasonable limits.
 Also added a "--locale" option so that the user can, for example, set the Seq66 global locale to "en_US.UTF-8".
+        *   Issue #82 fixed for main window and the song & pattern editors only.
         *   Issue #89 fixed.
 The MIDI control display not quite reflecting the status of each pattern, especially during queuing.
         *   Issue #90 improvements.
 Save was not always enabled.
 Surely some